-One caveat: while it could be argued that the federal Dodd-Frank Act does not speak to escrow accounts in land contract agreements, if you are not an exempt seller under Dodd-Frank (selling your primary residence), then there is a rebuttable presumption that the land contract terms are predatory.
+One caveat: while it could be argued that the federal Dodd-Frank Act does not speak to escrow accounts in land contract agreements, if you are not an exempt seller under Dodd-Frank (selling your primary residence), there is a rebuttable presumption that the land contract terms are predatory.
 You should speak with a real estate attorney when it involves Dodd-Frank.

-- Due-on-sale Clauses.
-Due-on-sale clauses create concern for seller’s who have an underlying mortgage on their property.
-Briefly, bank and mortgage provisions generally preclude a seller from conveying their interest in a secured or pledged property without first paying off the mortgage – thus the mortgage balance is said to be ‘due-on-sale” once the mortgagor conveys title to a third party.
+Due-on-sale clauses create concern for sellers who have an underlying mortgage on their property.
+Briefly, bank and mortgage provisions generally preclude a seller from conveying their interest in a secured or pledged property without first paying off the mortgage —– thus the mortgage balance is said to be ‘due-on-sale” once the mortgagor conveys title to a third party.
 Whether selling a property on land contract actually triggers “due-on-sale” provisions is debatable, since the land contract purchaser does not actually obtain title until they pay off the contract.
 Memorandums of land contracts are recorded in the county to put the “world on notice” of a transaction.
 Still, it is not a deed which is the actual conveyance instrument.

 Unlike federal agency mortgages, which are nationally standardized documents, land contracts, more often than not, are drafted to meet the specific needs of the parties to a purchase transaction.
 Land contracts are legal agreements with far-reaching legal implications.
 They should be drafted and reviewed by a licensed real estate attorney.

 David Soble has been in real estate and finance law for over 25 years and can be reached at 888.789.1715.
 If you find this article helpful, please share it.